Types of research degrees

 A Masters by Research degree is awarded for an original contribution to knowledge achieved in up to two years of full-time candidature (or two to four years of part-time candidature).
 Usually a written thesis of no more than 50,000 words is submitted, although the thesis may be presented in several formats.

-In the case of both master's by research and doctoral degrees, the program may include some coursework but the focus of the degree is on research.
+In the case of both masters by research and doctoral degrees, the program will include some coursework but the focus of the degree is on research.

 Specialist professional doctorate programs

-The School of Psychology also provides two types of specialist professional doctorate programs:
+The School of Psychology also provides a Doctor of Psychology (Clinical) specialist professional doctorate program.

 A higher doctorate is the University's most prestigious degree.
 It's awarded on the basis of a collection of works that have been published or accepted for publication.